Cranberries singer Dolores O'Riordan dies suddenly at 46

 O‘Riordan left the Cranberries in 2003 and recorded two solo albums, before the band reformed in 2009.

-Last year the Cranberries cancelled a number of concerts in North America and Europe, saying O‘Riordan was suffering from back problems.
+Last year the Cranberries canceled a number of concerts in North America and Europe, saying O‘Riordan was suffering from back problems.

-British pop band Duran Duran, whose tour manager, Don Burton, was O‘Riordan’s husband from 1994 until they separated in 2014 and was father to her children, said in a twitter post that they were “crushed” by the news.
+British pop band Duran Duran, whose tour manager, Don Burton, was O‘Riordan’s husband from 1994 until they separated in 2014 and was father to her children, said in a Twitter posting that they were “crushed” by the news.

+U2 said they were “floored” by the news in a statement posted on Twitter.

+“Out of the West came this storm of a voice -- she had such strength of conviction yet she could speak to the fragility in all of us,” the band said.